iShubhamPrakash/react-neighbourhood-map/README.md

 It is build using React and uses Google MAP API for the map services.

+## APIs used in the project

+* Google Map API: To load Map
+* Foursquare API: To get the location data and review link

 ## How to use this Application

 1) Download this project repository onto your computer.